Vatican Walking Tour, Rome

 Sight(s) Featured in This Guide:

-- Basilica Papale di San Pietro in Vaticano (St. Peter's Basilica)
+• Basilica Papale di San Pietro in Vaticano (Saint Peter's Basilica)

 1) Piazza San Pietro (St. Peter's Square) (must see)

-St. Peter's Square serves as a gathering place for momentous events and ceremonies within the Catholic Church.
-Pilgrims from across the globe assemble here to attend papal audiences and receive blessings from the Pope.
-During significant occasions like Easter Sunday and Christmas, the square transforms into a splendid backdrop for grand celebrations and religious rituals.
+Apart from being an architectural marvel, today the square serves as a gathering space for momentous events and ceremonies within the Catholic Church.
+These attract annually millions of visitors and pilgrims from across the globe seeking to attend papal audiences and receive blessings from the Pope.
+During significant occasions like Easter Sunday and Christmas, the square transforms into a splendid backdrop for grand celebrations and religious rituals, much as for capturing memorable photos.

 2) Obelisco Vaticano (Obelisk of St Peter's Square)

-3) Basilica Papale di San Pietro in Vaticano (St. Peter's Basilica) (must see)
+3) Basilica Papale di San Pietro in Vaticano (Saint Peter's Basilica) (must see)

 Tips: